fortunecookies/overview/README.md

 * Initial Owner Public Tweet: One time opportunity during the bake sale. (+10% multiplier)
 * Previous Owners: 1.05^n // note: cost is 3.5% to exchange owners, so net 1.5%

+#### GoodFortune Curve

+Even with all the formulas above applied, it could become more difficult to earn GoodFortune over time.
+If we chose to pursue that route

 >#### The GoodFortune API
 >We offer simple a simple API to request information about a FortuneCookies player address.
 Our services cache blockchain information, making it easier to use when you need it.
 Easily get FortuneCookies or get GoodFortune balance for a player address.
 Learn more about [The GoodFortune API]
 >